 Every time a numeric value is expected, the result of evaluating a mathematical expression can be used, including variable declaration and assignment (variable names and values are kept in memory throughout the input phase and the simulation) and simple math functions.
-Named variables and non-named constants are strongly typed; four types are currently available: bool, integer, real, and string.
+Limited math on strings is also supported.
+Named variables and non-named constants are strongly typed.
+Four types are currently available: bool, integer, real, and string.